ArturKarbone/principal/principal_practice.md

 Wastes:

-1. Cancelled tasks
+1. Cancelled or Postponed tasks
 2. Setup Time / Onboarding
 3. Suffering from high discovery cost due to spaghetti code
-4. Postponed tasks
 5. Work that is under development (stuff that you are coding)
 6. Work that is deployed, but not yet released
 7. Extra / unused features “for the future”